 Is there a cost to have a designer meet with me initially?

 Yes.
-The initial Consultation starts at $300.
+There is a $300 Consultation fee for the the initial visit.
 There are some areas that are even higher because of distance, such as extremely rural areas.
-The initial site visit fee may be waived if the design contract is signed at that visit.
-(NOTE: There are areas we don’t go to, such as the upper SF Peninsula and the South Bay Area.)
+(NOTE: There are areas outside of our range, such as the extended area above Santa Rosa, the South Bay Area, etc.)

 Is there a cancellation fee?